-Backlinks have long been important for SEO.
+Backlinks have long been an important aspect of SEO, which is often an important consideration for Digital PR services.
 This is partly because when sites link to each other, it’s a good signal to Google that it’s not just you that vouches for your content, and therefore it should be available in the search engine results pages (SERPs).
 Just to highlight this further, the importance of quality backlinks has also been highlighted by John Mueller in Feb 2021, where he confirmed that the overall number of backlinks doesn’t matter to Google – it’s more about the quality and relevance of the backlinks instead.

 This means that if you’re spending hours and hours attempting to get as many links as possible, no matter the quality, it’s time to stop and re-evaluate.